Academic Excellence CenterNovember 15, 2021 2021-11-30 7:12

 Recently, the Center hosted a training program for all students who were interested in learning English so that they would in turn assist others who would have language challenges in their academic journey.

-The topical issues addressed include; patterns of writing academic work ,ranging from description to narration, illustrations ,cause and effect among others, grammar, organizational structures of different academic tasks, punctuations , plagiarism and sound origination in academic work, just to mention but a few.
-In addition, we learnt about the ethical issues in writing and the APA documentation style.
+The topical issues addressed include; patterns of writing academic work, ranging from description to narration, illustrations, cause and effect among others, grammar, organizational structures of different academic tasks, punctuations, plagiarism, and sound origination in academic work, just to mention but a few.
+In addition, we learned about the ethical issues in writing and the APA documentation style.
 All these have enabled me to become a better writer in my class activities.

 The Academic Success Center by Caroline Mwangi – Counseling Psychology student

-Mrs. Tischler, the mother of Academic Success center, always said” Just get yourself to start writing, however little your content is”.
+Mrs. Tischler, the founder of the Academic Excellence center, always said” Just get yourself to start writing, however little your content is”.
 I have proved it through the writing of my personal journal which I do at the end of every day.
 It is so powerful.
 What is written survives across many generations.
-Somebody has also said that in academia ‘if it is not written, it did not happen’.
+Somebody has also said that in academia ‘if it is not written, it did not happen.

 Your experiences today, become a testimony tomorrow when written down.
 Our experiences would be lost and but thank God for the Pen through which we are able to keep records.
 Later when we return to them, now as readers, we are able to find hope and nourishment for the moment.